verystable/warframe-autobuilder/README.md

 ### Cloning The Repository

-If you know your way around git, skip to step 3.
+If you know your way around git, skip to next section.

 1. Install `git`
    * You can use your distro's package manager